 Herbal Bone Support

-(with a bit of sunshine-sourced vitamin D3 thrown in)
+With a bit of sunshine-sourced vitamin D3 thrown in as well.

 This week I’ve had a few enquiries come in regarding peripheral bone issues – we’ve had a client with splint issues, another with ringbone and yesterday a navicular question.

 So how can botanicals support bone density?
 We’re lucky in that there’s an excellent selection of nutritive, mineral-dense herbs, i.e. nettle, oat straw, comfrey and dandelion, all rich in calcium, magnesium, and silica which is so important for bone strength, with nettles also being a collagen-building superstar.

 These nutritive herbs may even be more useful than feeding isolated minerals because they provide their natural source of minerals in an alkalising, anti-inflammatory package.